0x20/hackerspaces.be/README.md

 hackerspaces.be
 ===============

-Git backend for the content of hackerspaces.be feel free to fork, and to send me updates.
+Git backend for the content of http://hackerspaces.be feel free to fork, and to send me updates.
 Once I know you're not a spammer, you can get commit rights.